 BEND, DON’T PRETEND

 Here is a quick note about flossing that can help you make sure you’re receiving the benefits of this requisite oral hygiene practice.
 Most people think that sliding the string of floss in between two teeth for a second before moving onto the next area is enough.
 Well, it’s not.
 Once the floss is positioned in between two teeth, you must “hug the tooth” so to speak.
 You are essentially creating a C shape around the tooth on either side of the floss.
 While the string of floss is wrapped around each tooth, move the string up and down.

 GET BELOW THE GUMLINE

 When flossing, you must move the string of floss up to the area where the tooth and gum meet (the gumline).
-This is a target zone for bacteria that harbors after eating and drinking.
+This is a target zone for bacteria that harbor after eating and drinking.
 It is also the specific region in your mouth that a toothbrush cannot reach.
 If you are not hitting the zone below the gumline where the tooth becomes exposed, you are missing more than half of the bacteria that call that region home, sweet home.

-Call Dr. Emery and her team at Sugar Fix Dental Loft today to schedule an initial consultation to examine your state of oral health or one of your biannual routine teeth cleanings.
+Call Dr. Dickinson and her team at Sugar Fix Dental Loft today to schedule an initial consultation to examine your state of oral health or one of your biannual routine teeth cleanings.
 Preventing gum disease is a daily fight that you have to engage in on your own at home.
 Routine teeth cleanings give you the best flossing experience, but only happen two times a year.
-Dr. Emery can’t floss your teeth every day (although that would be amazing).
+Dr. Dickinson can’t floss your teeth every day (although that would be amazing).
 It is up to you to be responsible and take action to prevent gum disease.
 Remember: If you’re not bending, you’re pretending.